aboursa/Zillow-Home-Value-Index/README.md

 ## General, High-Level Findings

-The following states were visualized (East and West coast, plus Colorado):
+The following states were filtered for and visualized (East and West coast, plus Colorado):
 \- CA
 \- CO
 \- CT